franzinc/cl-imagemagick/README.md

 syntax as you would in your foreign C/C++ code.

-Second, most of the %include's you see here represent the
-#include's that are found inside of wand/MagickWand.h.
-In
-particular, note that while MagickCore.h is included, this is not creating a wrapper for the entire MagickCore API.
+Second, most of the %include's you see here represent the "#include"'s that are found inside of wand/MagickWand.h.
+In particular, note that while MagickCore.h is included, this is not creating a wrapper for the entire MagickCore API.
 Rather, a few small types that are useful to the MagickWand API are